compgeolab/paper-template/{{cookiecutter.project_slug}}/README.md

     jupyter notebook

 This will start the server and open your default web browser to the Jupyter interface.
-In the page, go into the `code/notebooks` folder and select the notebook that you wish to view/run.
+In the page, go into the `notebooks` folder and select the notebook that you wish to view/run.

 The notebook is divided into cells (some have text while other have code).